Luca Martínez

-Luca Leovino Martínez Dupuy (born 5 June 2001) is a Mexican professional footballer who plays as a forward for Argentine Primera División club Godoy Cruz.
+Luca Leovino Martínez Dupuy (born 5 June 2001) is a Mexican professional footballer who plays as a forward for Liga MX club Juárez, on loan from Primera Nacional club Godoy Cruz.

 Club career

-Born in San Luis Potosí, Martínez made his professional debut for Argentine club Rosario Central on 2 November 2020 in the Argentine Primera División against Godoy Cruz.
+Born in San Luis Potosí, Martínez made his professional debut for Argentine club Rosario Central on 2 November 2020 in a league match against Godoy Cruz.

-On 2 February 2025, Rosario Central announced that Martínez had been transferred to Godoy Cruz.
+In February 2025, Martínez transferred to Godoy Cruz.

+In January 2026, he joined Mexican club Juárez on loan.

 International career

 In October 2020, Martínez received his first national team call up by Raúl Chabrand for the Mexico national under-20 team training camp.

 On 9 October 2021, Martínez made his Mexico U21 debut in a friendly match against the Romania U21 side scoring a goal in the minute 47.
 On 11 October 2021, Martínez scored in the minute 14 'in a friendly match in which ended as a 2–0 victory against Sweden U21.

 Martínez made his senior Mexico debut on 31 of May 2024, in a friendly match against Bolivia.

 In June 2024, he took part in the Maurice Revello Tournament in France.